The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 But rejecting the “let’s just be friends” sends the wrong message.

-Instead, I recommend men they say: “sure, we are friends and we should stay friends“.
-Then never contact her again and be too busy to hangout if she contacts you.
+Instead, I recommend men say: “Sure, we are friends and we should stay friends”.
+Then never contact her again and be too busy she contacts you.

 Or check out here how to handle it via text.